mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 See summary at start of the chapter.

-### GDPs and the sharing of personal experiences, identity and preferences  (cultural) -
+### Tensions associated with sharing of personal experiences, identity and preferences  (cultural) -

 In the previous example Ch was able to draw on his home knowledge of games and game culture.
 This section widens focus to also examine the intersection of GDP and of non-gaming experiences.